 grades from Kindergarten to Grade 9 in Edmonton area school divisions.

 A lifelong Edmontonian, Bobbi has used a wheelchair for more than ten years.
 He has seen the many ways that Edmonton has started to improve accessibility such as the introduction of kneeling buses.
-Bobbi has also noticed how the City of Edmonton has areas to improve in
+Bobbi has also noticed how the City of Edmonton has areas to improve in including those with disabilities.
+When not working, Bobbi is an active participant in sport.

-Weight lifting, playing sledge hockey, lane swimming and recently taking up cross country sit
+Weight lifting, playing sledge hockey, lane swimming and recently taking up cross-country sit skiing are ways that Bobbi aims to keep active.

 Carleen Brenneis